Dead Cat Bounce: Films

 In November 2011, Dead Cat Bounce made their first feature film called Discoverdale which is shot as a fly-on-the-wall documentary which follows the band on their lead singer's quest to be reunited with his long-lost father, who he believes is rock legend David Coverdale from Whitesnake.
 It was directed by George Kane, produced by the Welded Tandem Picture Company and financed by 2 Entertain.
 It has gone on to win a number of film awards at film festivals including Best of the Fest at the L.A.
 Comedy Shorts Festival and Best International Feature at the Galway Film Fleadh.
 At 2:17 pm on 7 December 2011, Fox, O'Brien and Walmsley were made members of Whitesnake by David Coverdale for a full sixteen seconds, joining an illustrious alumni of over 60 rock musicians.
 They have also been commissioned to write a film script by the Irish Film Board.

+The troupe wrote Apocalypse Clown (2023), a low-budget comedy film about unsuccessful clowns, accompanied by a journalist, during an electrical outage.
+Walmsley conceived it as a Clowns without Borders story in Africa, but it was filmed in Ireland.
+It won Best Irish Film at the Galway Film Fleadh and garnered acclaim for its cast.
+The humour and script polarised critics.